Direct Data-Driven Discrete-time Bilinear Biquadratic Regulator: Numerical Simulations

-In this section, we demonstrate the efficacy of the proposed Model-Free Q-Learning Algorithm, Algorithm~\ref{alg:onlineLQ}, and compare with the model-based algorithm in \cite{wang2018free}, in which the bilinear system is completely known.
+In this section, we demonstrate the efficacy of the proposed direct data-driven BBR Algorithm (Algorithm~\ref{alg:onlineLQ}) via two numerical examples.
+Note that $x_t(j)$ denotes the $j$-th component of the state vector $x_t$.

-\textit{{Example~\ref{section:examples}.1.
-Fission in Nuclear Reactors\cite{Mohler1970}:}} With a neutron population level $x_1(t)$ and neutron precursor (unstable fission products) $x_2(t)$, the discretized point neutron dynamics from nuclear fission is described as a bilinear model as in (\ref{eqn:bti_plant}) with
+\textit{{Example~\ref{section:examples_BBR}.1.
+Fission in Nuclear Reactors~\citep{Mohler1970}:}} With a neutron population level $x_t(1)$ and neutron precursor $x_t(2)$, the discretized point neutron dynamics from nuclear fission is described as a bilinear model as in (\ref{eqn:bti_plant}) with